flamingock/flamingock-examples/import-from-mongock/README.md

 ## Step 3: Create system stage

 Create a package where the flamingock system changeUnits will be placed(for now only the import changeUnit).
 This package is the one you will specify in the pipeline descriptor.
-In this case we'll use `com.yourapp.changes.system`
+In this case we'll use `com.yourapp.flamingock.system`
 ```yaml
 id: migration-from-mongock
 order: 0001